arcathrax/lemonjuce/docs/getting_started/setup_cmake_with_juce.md

 cmake -G "Visual Studio 17 2022" -B build .
 ```

-This should create a folder called *build* and in there should be your IDE project.
+This should create a folder called `build` and in there should be your IDE project.

+## CMake JUCE Project
+Now you should have installed CMake and can use it to build C++ projects.
+Also you should be able to use it to create project files for your desired IDE, if wanted.
+However you don't know yet how to use CMake to build a JUCE project.

+The first step is to setup a simple JUCE project and then create the `CMakeLists.txt`.
+Thankfully JUCE provides some CMake examples which can be found inside the `JUCE/examples/CMake` folder (assuming, that you already downloaded JUCE).